nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

     * Glenn & Serge - 2 / 2 / 2 to trigger the next phase

   * Phase 2 (Yellow)
-    * Glenn - Get Serge to 5 Stamina [Do 150 aside from Stamina Pushing] - Strengthen Serge
+    * Glenn - Get Serge to 5 Stamina [Deal 150 damage aside from Stamina Pushing] - Strengthen Serge
     * Fargo - EagleEye Serge
     * Serge - 3 then 3
     * Glenn & Serge - 2 / 2 / 2 to trigger the next phase